Camouflage Helmet Liner II

 So, TAKE FIVE!

-The camouflage or Helmet Liner Jungle Troop was a standard Westinghouse high-pressure plastic liner that was pulled from completed stocks to have a four-color camouflage pattern applied over its existing olive drab painted finish.
-Although the liners were airbrushed by hand, and when placed side by side have varying patterns, the use of stenciled shapes result in a similar look.
+The Liner, Helmet, M-1, Jungle Troop a.k.a.
+"Cammo Liner" was a standard Westinghouse high-pressure plastic liner that was taken from completed stocks of liner assemblies to have a four-color camouflage pattern applied over its existing olive drab painted finish.
+Despite the hand airbrushing and varying patterns, the use of stencils to create the shapes gave all these liners a similar look.

 1. To disguise the helmets distinctive outline.